Mountain Urbanism 101

-Take a trip up I-70 to see Idaho Springs’ newest project at the historic Argo Mill, developed in partnership by Dana Crawford and Mary Jane Loevlie—followed by panel discussions and networking happy hour at the new downtown Silverthorne Performing Arts Center designed by OZ Architecture.
+Take a trip up I-70 to see Idaho Springs’ newest project at the historic Argo Mill, a proposed hotel developed in partnership by Dana Crawford and Mary Jane Loevlie—followed by panel discussions and networking happy hour at the new downtown Silverthorne Performing Arts Center designed by OZ Architecture.

 Tour (11 am – 1 pm):

 Alan Tiefenbach, Community Development Director, City of Idaho Springs

 Andy Marsh, City Administrator, City of Idaho Springs